that-sky-project/that-mod-loader/README.md

 1. Download the latest HTML SDK zip in [releases](https://www.github.com/HTMonkeyG/HTML-Sky/releases/latest).
 2. Write your own dll codes with HTML APIs and internal ImGui.
 You should include the provided ImGui headers by the SDK.
 3. Compile and link `htmodloader.lib` with MinGW.
 HTML is compiled under MinGW, and it may cause problems due to different ABIs if compiling with MSVC.
 The mod should use c11 and c++17 standard.
 4. Write `manifest.json` for the mod.
+Please remove the comments before put it into the game.
 ```json
 {
   // Internal mod id, must be unique.